Jin9/golang-serivce-demo/README.md

 # golang-service-demo

-This's project is an example api which connect to postgres implement with echo framework
+This's a exmample CRUD project with postgreSQL, using echo framwork for implement.